General enquiries: 0800 326 5559

 If they struggle to decrease the amount of alcohol consumed and/or suffer withdrawal symptoms when they try to cut down or completely stop their alcohol intake, it is likely that they are struggling with an addiction to alcohol.

 It can be difficult to spot the symptoms of alcohol addiction, as the person may deny the extent of their alcohol addiction and become secretive or even angry when questioned.
-If you feel concerned that you or someone you know is dealing with a dependence on alcohol, reach out for help today.

-Below are some of the most common physical, mental and behavioural symptoms of an addiction to alcohol:
+Below are some of the most common physical, mental and behavioural symptoms of an addiction to alcohol.

 Physical symptoms of an alcohol addiction